ietf-wg-mediaman/admin/work-items.md

 ## Review the format of the media types registry itself.

-Status: Not started.
+Status: Part of RFC 6838 bis
+Editor: Mark Nottingham

 ## Evaluate the registry policies and procedures in the context of how media types are currently used, and modify them if necessary.

-Status: Not started.
+Status: Part of RFC 6838 bis
+Editor: Mark Nottingham